lwj/kubernetes-on-hetzner/README.md

 * `location`: Location to provision the servers in ('nbg1', 'fsn1' or 'hel1').
 * `workers`: Number of worker nodes to provision.

+You can also specify an optional `worker-type` variable to change the server type used for provisioning worker nodes.
+By default, `cx21` instances are used.
+Server types are listed [here](https://www.hetzner.com/cloud).

 Finally, you'll be asked to confirm the changes by typing "yes".
 Once done, the required resources will be provisioned on Hetzner.

 The following files are generated on completion: